symposion/roll20-shaped-scripts/README.md

 Sometimes a new version of the script comes out.
 If you have installed the script according to the instructions above, you will need to update it manually when this happens.
 The process is exactly the same as installing the original, except that when you paste the script into your campaign, you should **replace** the script text of the previous version rather than installing a new one.
 This is very important, because if you end up with two different versions of the script running at the same time, Bad Things Will Happen.

 ## Optional Extras
 Some of the script commands allow you to import spells or monsters from custom data files.
-This can be useful for things that aren't in the SRD, or for custom stuff created by other people.
-Creating these custom data files is beyond the scope of this README at the moment, but you may find pre-made files floating around on the internet made by other people.
+This way of importing can be faster and more customisable than dragging from the Compendium, and it's also extensible: you can add extra data files to add more content.
+The script comes with all the SRD monsters and spells built-in.
+Creating additional custom data files is beyond the scope of this README at the moment, but you may find pre-made files floating around on the internet made by other people if you search for them.
 These should be script files that end in .js (**not .json**), and you install them in exactly the same way that you install the main script.
 If it worked, you should see some lines like this in your API log:
 ```
 "ShapedScripts 1460893071585 INFO : Summary of adding entities to the lookup: {\"errors\":0,\"monsters\":{\"withErrors\":0,\"skipped\":0,\"deleted\":0,\"patched\":0,\"added\":558}}"
 ```
-You might want to try searching for something like 'roll20 5eShapedScripts data 5e-spells.js 5e-monsters.js' on Google.

 # Usage
 ## Import a Monster from Monster Manual Statblock text